 Ultrasurf's speeds are slow and inconsistent.
 While testing this anti-censorship tool, I experienced significant fluctuations in the loading times.
 Amidst lengthy wait times, there were short bouts of good speed.
 At times, some pages failed to even load at all.

-However, since this is a free content-unblocking service, one should not expect unmatched performance.
+However, since this is a free anti-censorship service, one should not expect unmatched performance.

 At one point in the past, Ultrasurf had to struggle with overloaded servers due to increased traffic from Iran.
 This caused the servers to crash often, which was also confirmed by the team on the official website.
 Hence, the current slow speeds could be a result of overloaded servers due to high traffic from countries that have tough internet censorship.